myastark/2BCF-steam-carnival/README.md

 - MySQL
 - php
 - Wordpress
+- Note: Github is here being used for project managment only, not codebase management.

 # How to contribute

-Explain the different ways people can contribute.
-For example:

 - Join the team [on Slack](https://join.slack.com/share/zt-s0wgkmx0-jVCbyIKm5KUpTlkscywyFw).
-- Choose an [issue](https://github.com/myastark/2BCF-steam-carnival/issues) to work on.
+- Choose an [issue](https://github.com/myastark/2BCF-steam-carnival/projects/1) to work on from the Project Management kanban board.

-## Installation instructions [I don't know how to do this]

-1. Step-by-step instructions help new contributors get a development environment up and running quickly.
-2. You'll want to find the balance between being specific enough for novices to follow, without being so specific that you reinvent the wheel by providing overly-basic instructions that can be found elsewhere.
-3. Feel free to adapt this section and its sub-sections to your own processes.
-4. Alternatively, you can move everything from *Installation instructions* through *Testing* to a separate **Contributing.md** file to keep your **ReadMe.md** more succinct.

 ### Working with issues

-- Submit bugs via issues.
-- Sub feature request.
+- Issues are found in the Project called Project Management, a kanban board.
+For more information on how [Hack 4 LA](https://www.hackforla.org/#) (the civic hacking organization which created this template) uses kanban, see [here](https://docs.google.com/document/d/11Fe7mNdmPBP5bD_yLJ1C0_I1TmoK47AuHHrdhdDyWCs/edit#).
+- To create a new issue, see Hack 4 LA's Guide to Github Issues [here](https://www.hackforla.org/guide-pages/github-issues.html).
-- Explain how to contribute to an existing issue.
+- To contribute to an existing issue, assign it to yourself.

 To create a new issue, please use the blank issue template (available when you click New Issue).
-If you want to create an issue for other projects to use, please create the issue in your own repository and send a slack message to one of your hack night hosts with the link.

-### Working with forks and branches [I don't know how to do this]

-- Explain your guidelines here.

-### Working with pull requests and reviews [I don't know how to do this]

-- Explain your process.

-### Testing [nor this]

-- Provide instructions.